 Low Code/No Code (LC/NC) platforms are providing high scalability, performance, security, and integration across enterprise applications and are rapidly catalyzing the democratization of Automation.
 A high volume of LC/NC developers are working in tandem with professional (or Pro Code) developers within enterprises to scale their Automation initiatives end-to-end.
 In fact, LC/NC developers are set to amplify and become almost 3X the number of Pro Code developers by 2025.

-Zinnov’s recent global survey of 257 CXOs reveal that about 60% of organizations have a moderate to high focus towards investing in LC/NC technology, and 27% of enterprises have already leveraged this technology to build more than 50 applications within their workflows.
+Zinnov’s recent global survey of 257 CXOs revealed that about 60% of organizations have a moderate to high focus towards investing in LC/NC technology, and 27% of enterprises have already leveraged this technology to build more than 50 applications within their workflows.
 This much sought after domain presents a sizeable market opportunity today – in excess of USD 6.5 Bn and is expected to rise exponentially to exceed USD 45 Bn by 2025, thanks to the new digital working environment propelled by COVID-19.

 To understand the burgeoning of the LC/NC space, key drivers, and the disruption this new technology has caused in the enterprise digital story – Nischay Mittal, Principal, and Global Head, Automation, Vansh Kukreja, Project Lead, and Anudeep Gill, Consultant, Zinnov caught up with Omid Aslani, Director Product Management, Kofax, for an insightful conversation.
 We also gathered his thoughts around the interesting interplay between LC/NC orchestration, key business formulas, and his take on the multi-platform strategy leveraged by several enterprises today.